Bug report #370

 The points are placed along Greenwich (long0), and also long is not correct.

-#1 Updated by Marco Hugentobler about 15 years ago
+#1 Updated by Marco Hugentobler over 16 years ago

 I tried this using a database with the swiss coordinate system.
 My experience was that qgis didn't recognize the projection of the table and treated it as WGS84.
 After this, I went to vector layer properties -> general -> Spatial Reference system and change it to swiss coordinate system to tell qgis explicitely the right coordinate system.
 Then, digitizing went fine, so it might be more a coordinate system recognition problem than a digitizing problem.